fchastanet/bash-tools-framework/CompilationTools.md

-- include a file(binary or not) as md5 encoded, the file can then be extracted using the automatically generated method Embed::extractFile_asName where asName is the name chosen above the orginal filemode will be restored after extraction.
-The variable embed_file_asName contains the targetted filepath.
+- include a file(binary or not) as md5 encoded, the file can then be extracted using the automatically generated method Embed::extractFile_asName where asName is the name chosen above the original file mode will be restored after extraction.
+The variable embed_file_asName contains the targeted filepath.
 - include a directory, the directory will be tar gz and added to the compiled file as md5 encoded string.
 The directory can then be extracted using the automatically generated method Embed::extractDir_asName where asName is the name chosen above.
-The variable embed_dir_asName contains the targetted directory path.
+The variable embed_dir_asName contains the targeted directory path.
 - include a bash framework function, a special binary file that simply calls this function will be automatically generated.
 This binary file will be added